Arab, US top diplomats in Israel as Mideast dynamic shifts

 Beyond the smiles and handshakes, a series of regional threats loomed over the gathering.

+As the ministers gathered late Sunday, a deadly shooting rampage claimed by the extremist group Islamic State killed two young police officers in central Israel.
+Participants also repeatedly expressed misgivings over Iranian military behavior across the region and the possible renewal of the international nuclear accord with Iran.

-As the ministers gathered late Sunday, two Islamic State group militants went on a deadly shooting rampage in central Israel, killing two young police officers.
-Jordan’s king, whose government declined to participate in the foreign ministers’ meeting, instead visited the Israeli-occupied West Bank in solidarity with the Palestinians.
+Meanwhile, Jordan’s king, whose government declined to participate in the foreign ministers’ meeting, instead visited the Israeli-occupied West Bank in solidarity with the Palestinians.
+King Abdullah II’s high-profile visit, and Jordan’s absence from the ministers’ meeting, were reminders that the Palestinian issue has not disappeared from the regional agenda.

-All the ministers expressed misgivings over Iranian behavior across the region and the possible renewal of the international nuclear accord with Iran.

 Israeli Foreign Minister Yair Lapid said the group was “making history” as he announced the gathering would become an annual event.
+He said the countries were forming a partnership based on technology, religious tolerance, security and intelligence cooperation.

-“Creating a new regional architecture intimidates and deters our common enemies, first and foremost Iran,” Lapid said.
+“This new architecture, the shared capabilities we are building, intimidates and deters our common enemies, first and foremost Iran and its proxies,” he said.
+“They certainly have something to fear.
+What will stop them is not hesitation or being conciliatory but rather determination and strength.”

-Each of the Arab ministers condemned Sunday night’s deadly shooting in the city of Hadera — but they also repeatedly said it was critical to address Israel’s decades-old Palestinian conflict.
+The Arab ministers condemned Sunday night’s deadly shooting in the city of Hadera — but they also repeatedly said it was critical to address Israel’s decades-old Palestinian conflict.

+“We did highlight the importance of the Israeli-Palestinian peace process, importance of maintaining the credibility and viability of the two-state solution,” said Egypt’s foreign minister, Sameh Shoukry.
+“This an important issue.”

 The Biden administration has urged Israel and the Palestinians to take steps to reduce tensions and create conditions for eventually renewing peace talks.
 But it has made clear that it has no immediate plans to press the sides to renew negotiations.